v2fly/v2fly-github-io/docs/en_US/config/protocols/dokodemo.md

 }
 ```

-> `address`: address
+> `address`: string

-Forward traffic to this address.
-It can be an IP address, like `"1.2.3.4"`, or a domain name, like `"v2ray.com"`.
-String type.
+Forwards traffic to this target address.
+Accepts IP addresses, such as `"1.2.3.4"`, or a domain name, such as `"v2ray.com"`.

-When `followRedirect` (see below) is `true`, `address` can be empty.
+If `followRedirect` is enabled, `address` can be omitted.

 > `port`: number

-Forward traffic to the specified port of the destination address, range \[1, 65535\], numeric type.
-Required parameters.
+Forward traffic to the specified port of the destination address, with a range of \[1, 65535\].
+Required.

 > `network`: "tcp" | "udp" | "tcp,udp"

-The type of network protocol that can be received.
-For example, when it is specified as `"tcp"`, any gate will only receive TCP traffic.
+The type of inbound traffic which can be received.
+The unselected protocol will be rejected.
 The default value is `"tcp"`.

 > `timeout`: number

-The time limit for inbound data (seconds), the default value is 300.
+The timeout / TTL for inbound data in seconds.
+The default value is 300.

-After V2Ray 3.1 is equivalent to the `connIdle` strategy corresponding to the user level
+Since v3.1, this is equivalent to the `connIdle` strategy, corresponding to the User Level.

 > `followRedirect`: true | false

-When the value is `true`, dokodemo-door will recognize the data forwarded by iptables and forward it to the corresponding destination address.
+When enabled, Dokodemo Door will recognize any destinations specified by `iptables`, and forward it to the corresponding mapped address.
 For details, see the `tproxy` setting in [Transport Configuration](../transport.md).

 > `userLevel`: number

-User level, all connections will use this user level.
+User Level.
+All inbound connections will use this User Level.
+See [Local Policy](../policy.md).

-## Transparent proxy configuration example
+## Example: Transparent proxy

-Add a dokodemo-door inbound protocol in V2Ray:

 ```json
 {